Image

 Contact Seasoned St. Peters, MO Criminal Defense Lawyers | Combs Waterkotte

-When you have been charged with a crime, ranging from a simple traffic ticket for not properly changing lanes to substantial felonies, talk to a knowledgeable St. Peters, MO criminal defense lawyer at Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to schedule a free consultation.
-Our firm is here to talk with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-won reputation amongst friends and in the community.
+When you have been accused of a crime, from a simple traffic ticket for not properly changing lanes to grave felonies, talk to a skilled St. Peters, MO criminal defense lawyer at Combs Waterkotte first.
+Call us at (314) 900-HELP or contact us online to set up a free case review.
+Our firm is here to chat with you at a time that fits your schedule to help you defend yourself against criminal accusations and keep your hard-won reputation amongst your community.

 View Service Areas